All Episodes

 We're going to take a short commercial break.

-Nate Morris is going to join us.
+Nate Morris is going to address.

 I think Nate's actually going to be in the war room.